kellim/100-days-of-code/round1.md

 ![100 Days of Code Round 1 Image](assets/images/100-days-of-code-round-1.jpg)

-This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.
+This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18 which is meant to keep track of the coding I do each day.
 Sometimes I'm slow to update this but I also keep track of what I do each day on paper.
+It's mostly not exciting, but I've started writing posts at [dev.to/kelli](https://dev.to/kelli) that are hopefully more interesting.

+## Day 97 Feb 24, 2019

+I completed through Section 3 Lesson 24 of the Node.js course.
+I'm done with section 3 - the Notes app, and next up is section 4, the weather app.
+I also continued whiteboarding.

+## Day 96 Feb 23, 2019

+I completed the Node.js course through Section 3 Lesson 21.
+Learning about debugging is always awesome!
+I also continued practicing algorithms on a whiteboard.

+## Day 95 Feb 22, 2019

+I completed the Node.js course through Section 3 Lesson 19, and practiced algorithms on a whiteboard.

+## Day 94 Feb 21, 2019

+I completed the Node.js course through Section 3 Lesson 17, and practiced algorithms on a whiteboard.

 ## Day 93 Feb 20, 2019